hpatches/hpatches-benchmark/benchmarks/classification/README.md

-# Classification benchmark
+# Patch classification benchmark

-This benchmark evaluates the performance of feature descriptors when used as simple naive Bayes classifiers, based on thresholding of distance between positive and negative pairs.

-Evaluation can be done either in terms of ROC [1] curves, or P-R curves [2].
+The *Patch Classification Benchmark* (PCB) evaluates the performance of patch descriptors used to compare patch pairs and classify them as positive or negative based on the resulting patch similarity score.
+By default, descriptors are compared using the Euclidean distance.
+Evaluation can be done either in terms of ROC (receiver operating characteristic) curves [1] or P-R (precision-recall) curves [2].

 We provide two protocols for the evaluation:

-1) *Balanced positive and negative pairs*
+1. **Balanced positive and negative pairs.**
-This is based on a balanced positive and negative pairs dataset similarly to [1].
+This is based on a balanced dataset with an equal number of positive and negative pairs.
+This setup is similar to [1].

-2) *Imbalanced positive and negative pairs*
+2. **Imbalanced positive and negative pairs.**
-This is based on the idea that the number of positive pairs are signicicantly less compared to negative pairs, so we also provide a separate list of 1M negatives that can be used together with the 200K positive ones to test the performance.
-Note that in this case, ROC curves should not be used they are not food for imbalanced datasets [3].
+This is based on the idea that the number of positive pairs is significantly smaller compared to negative pairs, so we also provide a separate list of 1M negative paris that can be used together with the 200K positive ones to test the performance.
+Note that in this case ROC curves should not be used for evaluation as they are not appropriate for highly-imbalanced datasets [3].

 ## Pairs files